 First fill the paper muffin liners with a mix of bay leaves, cones, spices and herbs.
 Then nestle a 1 and 1/2 inch piece of cotton wick into the center of each well.

-Melt the wax and pour it into each well, making sure the items are partially submerged in the hot wax.
+Melt the wax and pour it into each well, making sure the items are at least partially submerged in the hot wax.
 (They don’t have to be completely covered.)

-Let cool completely, then remove from the muffin tin.
-Store in a tin or jar until ready to use!
+After allowing the wax to cool completely, remove fire starters from the muffin tin and store them in a tin or jar until ready to use.